clabby/dispute-viz/README.md

 # Disputify

-Visualisation for dispute games on local devnets.
+Visualization for dispute games on local devnets.
 Hosted at [dispute.clab.by](https://dispute.clab.by).

+This project is an extension of @ajsutton's [Disputify](https://github.com/ajsutton/disputify) that allows for reading data from a local chain rather than hard-coding it.

 ![preview](./public/preview.gif)